Age Proud Newcastle

 Get your voice on the airwaves

-Are you interested in radio and audio broadcasting – would you like to try it, get involved in the technical side, chat to a radio interviewer, or speak on a subject you feel strongly about?
-Partners from InformationNOW, Elders Council, Radio Tyneside and further afield including East London Radio and Sonder Radio Manchester have come together to form the Later Life Audio and Radio Cooperative.
+Are you interested in radio and audio broadcasting?
+Would you like to try it, get involved in the technical side, chat to a radio interviewer, or speak on a subject you feel strongly about?
+Partners from InformationNOW, Elders Council, Radio Tyneside and further afield including East London Radio, Sonder Radio Manchester and Near FM Ireland, have come together to form the Later Life Audio and Radio Cooperative.